NicolaeIotu/racepacks/README.md

  because even if special provisions are in place Racepacks cannot ensure constant processor time for the tests.
 If you know how to do this please contact the author :)

-**racepacks** has nanosecond precision when running with Node.js, and microsecond or millisecond precision when running in browser.
+**racepacks** has nanosecond precision when running with Node.js, and microsecond or millisecond precision when running in the browser.

 * Examples
   * [racepacks in Node.js](#racepacks-in-nodejs)